facumolina/fixcheck/README.md

 # fixcheck
-FixCheck is a tool for patch correctness analysis.
+FixCheck is a tool for improving patch correctness analysis.
 Given a target patch, it uses static analysis and random testing to generate new inputs to test the patch, and LLMs to generate meaningful assertions for the new inputs.
 The new tests are executed and those that fail are selected and prioritised according to their likelihood of revealing a defect in the patch.

 ## Requirements